 As a first-year student you have the exciting opportunity to explore your interests and discover how different majors relate to the real world.
 Two or three courses are “linked together” to create an interactive learning experience.
-Assignments and learning are coordinated with case studies, inquiry, and real-life applications emphasized as you use the knowledge in your discipline to explore the theme.
-FIN courses satisfy the general education requirements.
-In addition, through JU 101: The Dolphin Experience, you will learn about the University and how to reach maximum success as you and your FIN classmates study, learn, explore and socialize together!
+Assignments and learning are coordinated with case studies, inquiry, and real-life applications.
+You get to use the knowledge in your discipline to explore the theme.
+FIN courses also satisfy your JU Core requirements.
+We also strongly suggest that you enroll in JU 102: The Freshman Experience.
+In JU 102 you will learn about the University and how to reach maximum success as you and other first year students study, learn, explore and socialize together!

-Check out the Fall 2013 FIN courses below:
+Check out the Fall 2014 FIN offerings below:

 Taught by Professors Xenia Mountrouidou and Terry Ellis